Not sure where to begin your research? You're not alone.

 - Exploring influential authors, journals, or research trends

-Why not in the comparison table?
+Why are these tools not in the comparison table?

 These platforms work differently from LibrarySearch and Google Scholar — they don’t provide full-text access and are designed for citation tracking and high-level research analysis.